 Convenient Hotels

-I suggest considering Hotel Bernerhof for your stay.
+I suggest Hotel Bernerhof for your stay.
 It’s renowned for its comfort and a prime location within walking distance of the main square.

 What to Expect